CalyxOS/calyx-fdroid-repo/README.md

 This unofficial F-Droid repository is hosted using [Gitlab pages](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/).
-A daily [scheduled pipeline](https://docs.gitlab.com/ce/user/project/pipelines/schedules.html) downloads the APKs directly from the app developers and then updates this F-Droid repository (which lives on Gitlab pages).<br />
+A daily [scheduled pipeline](https://docs.gitlab.com/ce/user/project/pipelines/schedules.html) downloads the APKs either dirctly from the app developers, or from F-Droid repos and then updates this F-Droid repository, which is then shipped with the OS.<br />
 All necessary actions are performed by [Gitlab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/).
 This Gitlab repository contains the complete source code to configure Gitlab CI/CD and this F-Droid repository.